Armputator/pyWavereader/Readme.md

 : closes all ports in list all_ports before quitting python runtime, returns user to original terminal

 takes no arguments

+*help - returns man page for a given command*
+SYNOPSIS
+: help [COMMAND]

+DESCRIPTION
+: prints the man page about the command(s) given as argument or if -a option is given prints all possible commands

+-a, prints all commands, function call ignores all other argument if this is given

+EXAMPLES
+: help -init
+ help -a -init
+ second function call will ignore the -init argument

 ### Serial Control